 - The Body Shop Face Mist – This is perfect once you’ve taken off your make-up & want to freshen up your skin, I keep doing it regularly & it feels great.

-- Noise cancelling headphones, my Dad got me this Bose set a few years ago & they are the best I always take them on holiday as there super clear but also block out any airplane noises or noisy passengers.
+- Bose Quiet Comfort headphones, my Dad got me this Bose set a few years ago & they are the best I always take them on holiday as there super clear quality but also block out any airplane noises or noisy passengers.

-- Socks, my feet are the first part of my body to get cold so I pack my favourite The White Company cashmere socks & they do the trick.
+- Cashmere socks, my feet are the first part of my body to get cold so I pack my favourite cashmere socks & they do the trick.